Your right to vote is protected by the United States Constitution but that right only matters if you use it.

 Low engagement has real consequences.
 With a 30% increase in Republican turnout, the last election outcome would’ve shifted dramatically.
 This raises an important question: are today’s election results truly reflecting the will of the community when so many citizens choose not to participate?
 Many skip these elections simply because they perceive them as less important but in reality, they may be the most influential in our everyday lives.

-We invite you to join our Community Outreach Development Program to learn why active civic participation matters and how you can become more politically involved in your community or your neighborhood.
+We invite you to join our Community Outreach Development Initiative (CODI) to learn why active civic participation matters and how you can become more politically involved in your community or your neighborhood.
 Your voice matters.
 Your vote counts.
 And your local involvement makes a difference.

 Join the NRCC Community Outreach Program (COP) to learn more about developing your own grassroots COG (Community Outreach Group).